 As my trip was quickly coming to an end (insert sad face here), I had a lot planned for my last few days.
 A quick stop in Positano, followed by my return to Rome to catch my flight home.
 How had the time passed by so quickly?
-I made sure to savor every moment that I had and lived up my last few days of la dolce vita.
+I’m not quite sure.
+But I did make sure to savor every moment that I had left, and live up my last few days of la dolce vita.

 I had been looking forward to Positano my whole trip.
 It was the one place in the world that my Grandma had said she would travel to “with only a change of underwear.”
 Being in a place that was so magical and meant so much to her, really made me feel close to her.
 I felt like I was walking in her footsteps, exploring and falling in love with Positano, just as she had.

 After arriving by boat from Capri, I was quick to discover that aside from Positano’s beauty, it is known for something else as well…stairs.
 I kept thinking to myself, “Grandma, your favorite place in the world has 1700 stairs to reach the top?!?”
 The good thing for me is that I love stairs.
 Not!
-Anyways, I figured that if my Grandma could do it, so could I. (Plus I had no other option to reach my hotel.)
+Well anyways, I figured that if my Grandma could do it, so could I. (Plus I had no other option to reach my hotel.)

 I can see why my Grandma fell in love with Positano.
 It’s a beautifully painted town with windy store-filled streets, ceramics, fruit stands, beautiful restaurants and the sparkling sea; it’s really quite romantic.